JSchpp12/Compute-Volumetrics/README.md

 Prepare terrains:

 Navigate to the Terrain Stitcher submodule.
-Select a terrain from the releases category.
+Select and download a terrain from the releases category.
+These can be quite large and is suggested you use something like GitHub CLI.
 Process the terrain following the directions in that project.
 Place the processed terrain files in the media/terrains directory.

 ### Project Setup